The BBC has investigated the imaginary character of the lovely Samantha on Radio 4's I'm Sorry I Haven't A Clue , it has been disclosed.

 The BBC pointed to the warning for strong language before Lily Allen's set began, and the multiple apologies broadcast during and after songs which included fuck .

 The BBC said that at two points during Lily Allen's performance it considered whether to cut away from her set because of the repeated use of the word fuck .
 However the senior producer decided on balance to continue for various reasons.
-These

-second song when she used offensive language, and only broadcast the remainder of her performance once it had been edited.
+after the second song when she used offensive language, and only broadcast the remainder of her performance once it had been edited.

 Ofcom Decision: Breach of rule 1.14

 In this case the BBC clearly had prior experience with this live event from 2011.
 It is also important to note that in this case BBC Radio 1 was both the event promoter and broadcaster.
-It therefore had greater control over this event, and for example
+It therefore had greater control over this event, and for

-that her set could contain the most offensive language during a live broadcast of Radio 1's Big Weekend.
+reasonably predictable that her set could contain the most offensive language during a live broadcast of Radio 1's Big Weekend.

 In light of Ofcom's decision in 2011, we considered that the BBC should have been more aware of this risk when broadcasting the same event in 2014.
 We are concerned that it did not take more measures both before and during the broadcast to ensure

 compliance with Section One of the Code taking into account that the event was to be broadcast at a time when children were particularly likely to be listening.
-Ofcom noted, for example, that in addition to consideration of the scheduling of the acts,
+Ofcom noted, for example, that in addition to consideration of the scheduling of the

-the BBC also had the option of cutting away from Lily Allen's set after the first occasion when she used the most offensive language but failed to do so.
+acts, the BBC also had the option of cutting away from Lily Allen's set after the first occasion when she used the most offensive language but failed to do so.

 Therefore, in light of all the above factors, Rule 1.14 of the Code was breached.